APACTestDrive/CloudNative_AppDev/102-CICDlab.md

-# Create Continuous Integration and Continuous Delivery Pipeline in Developer Cloud Service
+# Lab 102: Create Continuous Integration and Continuous Delivery Pipeline in Developer Cloud Service

-### **STEP 7**: Create a Developer Cloud Project

-We will create a project for the Café Supremo and bring all the components into this project so that we can automate the build and deploy process.
+We will create a project for the Café Supremo in Developer Cloud Service and bring all the components into this project so that we can automate the build and deploy process.
+We will also examine other chain tools that comes with DevCS such as branch merge request, issue tracking, Agile development, release management and team collaboration.

+### About This Exercise

+In this exercise, we will:

+- Create and configure a Developer Cloud Service (DevCS) Project
+- Configure storage for uploading project archives
+- Importing project data
+- Create and configure build jobs and deploy configurations
+- Deployment of JET UI frontend to JCS
+- Deployment of Node.js Reward Service to ACCS
+- Explore Issue Tracking, Agile development, Release Management and Source Code Management

+## Create a Developer Cloud Project and Configure CI/CD Pipeline

-### **STEP 7.1**: Create a DevCS Project
+### **STEP 1**: Create a DevCS Project

 - Go back to the Developer Cloud Service Console